akshitasingh0706/NaturallyDrifted/README.md

 ## Types of Embedding Models

 ### Sentence Transformers (SBERT)
-is a Python framework for state-of-the-art sentence, text and image embeddings.
+SBERT is Python framework for state-of-the-art sentence, text and image embeddings.
 The initial work is described in the paper [Sentence-BERT: Sentence Embeddings using Siamese BERT-Networks](https://www.sbert.net/).
 This framework can be used to compute sentence / text embeddings for more than 100 languages.

 ### Universal Sentence Encoders (USE)
 USE encodes text into high dimensional vectors that can be used for text classification, semantic similarity, clustering, and other natural language tasks.
 For further reading, refer to [Tensorflow-hub documentation](https://www.tensorflow.org/hub/tutorials/semantic_similarity_with_tf_hub_universal_encoder)